th7mo/notes/track-collection.md

     * Do I want to store multiple edits of the same track or choose a default and stick with it?
 * Do I want to make a distinction between released and unreleased tracks?
     * Are unreleased tracks part of an unreleased album?
-Should it be named the same as the track?
+If they are, should `Album.title` be equal to `Track.title`?
-    * What would the workflow look like if a track that was previously unreleased but already stored is released?
+    * What would the workflow look like if a track that was previously unreleased but already stored becomes released?